istio/istio/pilot/doc/testing.md

     bazel run //docker:runtime

-Istio Manager also produces debug images in addition to the default bare images.
+Istio Pilot also produces debug images in addition to the default bare images.
 These images have suffix `_debug` and include additional tools such as `curl` in the base image as well as debug-enabled Envoy builds.
 You might need to grant security privileges to the container spec for root access:

     securityContext:
       privileged: true